savchyn/libsecurity-c/README.md

     - The OTP property:
         - According to Wikipedia: A One Time Password (OTP) is a password that is valid for only one login session or transaction (and may be limited for a specific time period).
 The most important advantage that is addressed by OTPs is that, in contrast to static passwords, they are not vulnerable to replay attacks.
 A second major advantage is that a user who uses the same (or similar) password for multiple systems, is not made vulnerable on all of them, if the password for one of these is gained by an attacker.
-Libsecurity implements the 2 possible OTP implementations: A time based one time password algorithm (TOTP) and HMAC-based one time password algorithm (HOTP).
+The library implements the 2 possible OTP implementations: A time based one time password algorithm (TOTP) and HMAC-based one time password algorithm (HOTP).
 Our OTP implementation is based on RFC 2289 for OTP in general, RFC 4226 for HOTP, and RFC 6238 for TOTP.
         - The OTP implementation has three layers:
             - The base layer includes the secret, the digest (e.g. SHA256, SHA1) and the number of digits in the result.
             - The second layer is the counting mechanism which is time based for TOTP and counter based for HOTP.